 Many city libraries have microfilm and microfiche files where you can look for marriage notices and obituaries for your relatives.
-An obituary may list the names of other family members who you are missing.
-I found my great grandmothers date of death on her tombstone, looked up the microfiche for that date in the library and found the obituary which had the exact address where they lived because in those days you were waked at home.
-Also some libraries will have free genealogy research seminars and workshops explaining how to use their resources and other resources such as courthouse, church, newspaper archives, census, military and other records.
+An obituary may list the names of other family members you are missing.
+I found my great grandmother’s date of death on her tombstone, looked up the microfiche for that date in the library and found the obituary, which had the address where they lived.
+Some libraries will have free genealogy research seminars and workshops explaining how to use their resources and other resources such as courthouse, church, newspaper archives, census, military and other records.

 The Church of Jesus Christ and Latter Day Saints has 4,000 Family History Centers where exhaustive information is available mostly for free.
 Each location offers a different range of services.
 Contact them in advance to see what they offer.
 Find a location here.

 Secrets of the dead

 Cemeteries aren’t exactly fun places to hang out, but if your family has a plot you may find completely missing family members or you may stumble into people you were looking for.
 Tombstones contain dates that are extremely helpful.
 Many cemeteries keep good records and they may send them to you or give them to you in-person.
 For example, Catholic Cemeteries Chicago/Interment Search is excellent.
 I was able to find a “missing” great-uncle and his family who were not in the local family plot (because he had married someone the family didn’t approve of).

 If the cemetery has no records and you go in person, I recommend taking photos of every family member’s tombstone as you may need that info later.
 (Check the backs; in some countries they use both sides.)
 You can also show those photos to other family members who may know who they are.